 *If you are pregnant, trying to get pregnant, nursing or taking medication for a health problem check with your health care provider.

-Next week we’ll talk about Echinacea Tincture! : ) See you at the Market tomorrow.
-Stop by and say hey! <3
+Next week we’ll talk about Echinacea Tincture! : )

 The purpose of Jordan’s Crossing Herbal Connections is to promote the sharing of information about healthy, natural products and dietary supplements.
 JCHC’s views and opinions are INFORMATIONAL ONLY and are not intended to constitute medical advice.
 If you are sick, injured or pregnant, please consult a licensed health care professional.